sujitojha1/gemini-study-buddy/README.md

 3. Enable **Developer mode** in the top-right corner.
 4. Click **Load unpacked** and select the `extension/` directory from this project.
 5. The Gemini Flashcards Tutor icon will appear in your toolbar.
 Pin it for quick access.
-6. Create a file named `.env` inside the `extension/` folder that contains a line like `API_KEY=your_gemini_key_here`.
-The extension reads this file automatically when generating content.
+6. Open the extension popup and paste your Gemini API key when prompted.
+The key is only used locally while the popup remains open.

 ## Usage

 1. Open a webpage, PDF (viewed in Chrome), or YouTube transcript that you want to study.
 2. (Optional) Highlight a section to prioritize that text.
 Otherwise the full page will be analysed.
 3. Click the Gemini Flashcards Tutor icon.
-4. Add your Gemini API key to `extension/.env` before generating, or paste it into the popup for a single session.
+4. Paste your Gemini API key into the popup and click **Load key**.
+The key is kept in-memory only for that session.
 5. Choose **Generate Summary**, **Generate Flashcards**, or **Generate Quiz**.
 6. Review the generated study aids directly in the popup and copy them into your notes or study app.